weidagang/callbackless-js/README.md

  * no callbacks.
  */
 function testFilePromise_functor() {
+  // readFile :: String -> Promise<String>
-  var data1$ = readFile('data/data_1.txt');
+  // readFile returns a promise of the contents of the file var data1$ = readFile('data/data_1.txt');
   var data2$ = readFile('data/data_2.txt');

+  // toUpperCase$ :: Promise<String> -> Promise<String>
+  // at this point, the value of data1 may not be available, but we don't care,
+  // because establishing the relationship between 2 promises doesn't require
-  var upperCaseData1$ = toUpperCase$(data1$);
+  // to know their actual value. var upperCaseData1$ = toUpperCase$(data1$);

+  // concat$ :: Promise<String> -> Promise<String> -> Promise<String>
-  var data1AndData2$ = concat$(upperCaseData1$, data2$);
+  // concatenates 2 promises of string returns another promise of string var data1AndData2$ = concat$(upperCaseData1$, data2$);

+  // unit :: String -> Promise<String>
+  // wrapps the directly available data into the computation context of promise
-  var expectedData1AndData2$ = unit("HELLO CALLBACKLESS.JS!cool!");
+  // then it could work with the lifted functions var expectedData1AndData2$ = unit("HELLO CALLBACKLESS.JS!cool!");

-  assertEquals$(expectedData1AndData2$, data1AndData2$);
+  // assertEquals$ :: Promise<String> -> Promise<String> -> void
+  // asserts the values of the 2 promises are equal.
+The underlying assert will
+  // be invoked when both of the 2 promises are finished. assertEquals$(expectedData1AndData2$, data1AndData2$);
 }